 China’s trade patterns are primarily defined by bilateral ties, vertical integration within Asia, and large import and export flows outside of Asia.
 These patterns illustrate China’s key production role within a larger Asian trading network, as well as strong and growing bilateral trade with more distant partners.
 Thus while China operates within a tightly integrated regional supply chain, it is not confined by that bloc.

-While trade was previously only measured by its total value into another country, economists have recently found ways to decompose a country’s exports into value created in the exporting country and value from components manufactured abroad.
-Asia’s integrated supply chain can be illustrated through analysis of foreign “value added” as a share of a country’s exports.
-OECD value-added trade data show that, unlike many of its Asian neighbors, in China the foreign value-added share of gross exports has been steady at around 35 percent since 1990 and has even begun to fall.
+Typically, trade is only measured in terms of its total value into another country.
+However, trade can also be measured in “value-added” terms by decomposing a country’s exports into the value created in the exporting country and the value from components manufactured abroad.
+In other terms, the value-added by each country for each component in the production chain to the final export is calculated separately.
+Asia’s integrated supply chain can be analyzed through foreign “value-added,” as a share of a country’s exports, using value-added data from the OECD.
+Unlike many Asian countries, China’s foreign value-added share of gross exports has been around 35 percent since 1990 and has even begun to fall.
 Thus, China is working to both rebalance away from exports and move toward higher-value goods with higher domestic value-added content.

 A Conversation With Derek Scissors